envless/envless/CONTRIBUTING.md

 Thanks for contributing.
 Much ❤️

+## Tests

+For more information on how to help with tests (e2e, or unit tests), please see the [create an issue](https://github.com/envless/envless/issues/new).

+## Translations

+For more information on how to help with translation, please see the [create an issue](https://github.com/envless/envless/issues/new).

 <h2 id="contributors">Contributors</h2>

 We ❤️ contributors!
 Feel free to contribute to this project but **please read the [Contributing Guidelines](CONTRIBUTING.md) before opening an issue or PR** so you understand the branching strategy and local development environment.
-We also welcome you to join our [Discord](https://discord.gg/XEDCq7nS) community for either support or contributing guidance.
+We also welcome you to join our [Slack](https://dub.sh/envless-slack) or [Discord](https://dub.sh/envless-discord) community for either support or contributing guidance.

 <a href="https://github.com/envless/envless/graphs/contributors">
   <p>
     <img src="https://contrib.rocks/image?repo=envless/envless" alt="A table of avatars from the project's contributors" />
   </p>
 </a>

-## Tests

-For more information on how to help with tests (e2e, or unit tests), please see the [create an issue](https://github.com/envless/envless/issues/new).

-## i18n

-For more information on how to help with translation, please see the [create an issue](https://github.com/envless/envless/issues/new).

 ## Credits